prazwal-bns/CineReserve/README.md

 # CineReserve - Filament Movie Seat Selection Plugin

-A seamless, user-friendly Filament plugin for adding interactive movie seat selection and booking functionality to any Laravel application.
+A seamless, user-friendly plugin for adding interactive movie seat selection and booking functionality to any Laravel application.

 ## 🎬 Features